 Applications, Application Fees, and Deadlines ▲

-Application forms can be obtained from the Apply Now website, by phone at (618) 650‑3010, from the Graduate School Office, Rendleman Hall, Campus Box 1046 or in person at the Service Center, Rendleman Hall, room 1309.
+Application forms can be obtained from the Apply Now website, from the Graduate Admissions Office, Rendleman Hall, Campus Box 1047, or the Service Center, Rendleman Hall, room 1309.
 U.S. degree-seeking students also may apply online.
 See website listed above.
-Completed applications should be mailed to Campus Box 1047 together with a check for the non-refundable $30 fee.
+Completed applications should be mailed to Campus Box 1047 together with a check for the non-refundable $40 fee.
 In person, the application can be delivered to the Service Center after paying the application fee in the Bursar Office, also located in Rendleman Hall.

 An application fee is charged for the first application submitted; i.e., classified or unclassified.
 Thereafter, modifications or changes to that application will not require an additional fee.
 Returning graduate applicants who have not been in attendance at SIUE for nine consecutive terms will be assessed the $30 application fee.
 An application submitted without the required fee will not be processed.

 To be considered for admission to Graduate School, applicants must request that an official transcript be forwarded to Graduate Admissions from the institution granting the baccalaureate degree and from all institutions at which post-baccalaureate course work has been completed or is in progress.
 A minimum undergraduate grade point average of 2.5 (A=4.0) is required for full admission to Graduate School, but applicants with a grade point average from 2.0-2.4 may be given consideration.